roblanf/sarscov2phylo/README.md

 * build higher-quality local trees for a set of focal input genomes
 * molecular dating with LSD in IQ-TREE
 * publish regularly-updated global trees for others to use
+* update the mp and nj trees with constrained ml searches

 # How you can help